 Our long-term success depends on our operational excellence, providing reliable products and services to our customers and investing wisely for present and future shareholder return.
-To consistently achieve these outcomes we must attract, motivate, and retain highly talented professionals.
+To consistently achieve these outcomes we must attract, motivate and retain highly talented professionals.
 For these reasons, we promote an executive compensation program that supports the overall objective of enhancing shareholder value, based on principles designed to:

-- attract, retain and encourage the development of highly qualified and motivated executives; - provide compensation that is competitive; - promote the relationship between pay and performance; - promote overall corporate performance that is linked to the interests of our shareholders; and - appropriately recognize and reward performance.
+- attract, retain, motivate and encourage the development of highly qualified executives; - provide compensation that is competitive; - promote the relationship between pay and performance; - promote overall corporate performance that is linked to the interests of our shareholders; and - appropriately recognize and reward individual performance.

-2011 Accomplishments
+2012 Accomplishments

-We made substantial progress on our strategic initiatives in 2011.
-Accomplishments include, among other things:
+2012 was a strong year for Black Hills Corporation.
+We made substantial progress on our strategic initiatives.
+Accomplishments for the year include, among other things: